DillonSW/Capstone_Team_5/Reports/Experimentation.md

 |  0.5   | 1.0082 | 3.0245 | 5.0409 |
 |    1   | 0.5041 | 1.5123 | 2.5205 |

 At *maximum*, we would need to output 10.0818 Nm of torque.
 At 1A, we can output 13Nm.
-Considering that 1) We are not planning on accelerating the load this quick and 2) We can increase the input current to 2.5A, Constraint C1 is theoretically satisfied.
+Considering that 1) We are not planning on accelerating the load this quick and 2) We can increase the input current to 2.5A, Constraint C1 is satisfied.

 We cannot safely test the current that is going into the motor.
 Our enclosure's grummet holes are not large enough to fit a DMM's prongs, and the driver (and motor leads) must be enclosed whenever we are powering the driver.